 If you are interested in applying to be a member of the BZA, download and submit this application.

-For a complete description of the application process, head over to our BZA Application Process webpage, linked below.
+For a complete description of the application process, head over to our BZA Application Process webpage.
 For your request to appear before the BZA, you must submit a complete application by the posted application deadlines, accessible on the downloadable PDF linked below.
 If you received a Zoning Administrator’s Refusal for plans submitted, a Legal Notice of Violation for work you are doing or have done, or your project includes a conditional use, you will need to file an application to the Board of Zoning Appeals prior to moving forward with your project.

 For application deadlines and fees, download the pdf deadline document.